 A 401(k) is a workplace retirement plan your employer establishes.
 With a 401(k), you can contribute a percentage of your monthly wages.
 For instance, you might elect to contribute $100 from each paycheck to your 401(k).

-Notably, the money you contribute to your 401(k) isn’t subject to income tax,* so you get an immediate tax break.
-In some cases, there is an employer match — your employer will match some of your contributions, which will help your retirement savings grow faster.
-Plus, contribution limits are significantly higher than those for IRAs.
+Notably, the money you contribute to your 401(k) isn’t subject to income tax, so you get an immediate tax break.1 In some cases, there are employer contributions, in which your employer may match some of the money you put in, helping your retirement savings grow faster.
+Contribution matching varies based on employer, but many will match 50% of employee contributions up to a certain limit — so for every $100 you put into the account, $150 is credited.
+And while both kinds of accounts have annual contribution limits set by the IRS, 401(k) contribution limits are significantly higher than those for IRAs.

-An IRA is a retirement account that you set up directly with a financial institution, usually a bank or a brokerage.
+An IRA is a retirement account that you set up directly with a financial institution, such as a bank, brokerage, or mutual fund company.
 There is no employer involvement.
 You can contribute to an IRA if you’ve earned income (from wages, self-employment, etc.).

-To fully understand how a 401(k) differs from an IRA, consider the following factors.
+To fully understand how a 401(k) differs from an IRA, consider the following comparison across key factors.

 401(k) | Traditional IRA | Roth IRA |